 For performing registrar and transfer, corporate, domiciliary and administrative functions for the Company, the Management Company receives as remuneration from the Company a maximum annual fee of 0.2175% of the net asset value of the Company, an additional fixed amount of USD30 per Shareholder account at the relevant Class level over each one (1) year period (for example, if an account is open for one month, the Company will pay Franklin Templeton International Services S.à r.l.
 USD30/12 for that account for that month).
 Such remuneration will be calculated and accrued daily and will be paid monthly in arrears.
-This annual fee includes any remuneration paid to J.P.
-Morgan SE, Luxembourg Branch for its services rendered to the Company as Administrative Agent.
+This annual fee includes any remuneration paid to (i) J.P.
+Morgan SE, Luxembourg Branch for its services rendered to the Company as Administrative Agent and (ii) Virtus Partners Fund Services Luxembourg S.à r.l. for its services rendered to the Company as Registrar and Transfer Agent.